Universal Soldier: Day of Reckoning: Production

-Development and writing

 Universal Soldier: A New Dimension (as it was initially titled) was to be the first in the series filmed in 3-D. John Hyams, who had directed Universal Soldier: Regeneration, returned as director along with Jean-Claude Van Damme and Dolph Lundgren.
 Hyams cited films such as Apocalypse Now, The Manchurian Candidate, Chinatown, and Invasion of the Body Snatchers as inspirations.

 When first submitted to the MPAA, the film received an NC-17 rating due to its violence.
 An edited R-rated version was released in theaters.
 The NC-17 director's cut has been released overseas.

-Casting

 Michael Jai White, who previously appeared in the first two Universal Soldier films, joined the cast along with Van Damme and Lundgren, but ultimately dropped out.

 Release

-Theatrical

 Universal Soldier: Day of Reckoning premiered on VOD on October 25, 2012, followed by a theatrical run starting on November 30.
 The film premiered on HDNet Movies on November 28 the same year.

 Reception

 Box office

 The film was released in Russia and Malaysia on October 4 and grossed $624,724.
 The film opened a week later in Ukraine and ended up grossing $31,349.
 It was released on November 30, 2012, in the United States in three screens, grossing $3,181 in its opening weekend, and as of the December 6, the film has grossed $4,928.
-It also opened on the same day in Turkey, finishing 8th with $75,919 for the weekend, as of the December 9, the film has grossed $138,232 in Turkey.
-The film was also released in the United Arab Emirates and as of the December 9 it has grossed $193,274.
+It opened on the same day in Turkey, finishing 8th with $75,919 for the weekend, as of the December 9, the film has grossed $138,232 in Turkey.
+The film was released in the United Arab Emirates and as of the December 9 it grossed $193,274.
 The worldwide total as of the December 12 is $992,507.